Volumetric-Nanometre/planetside-discord-bot/README.md

     - Bastion
 - Can create and destroy a 'school' with as many classrooms as needed
 - Can create and destroy 2 platoons worth of voice channels
-- Rudimentry tracking
+- ~~Rudimentry tracking~~ Disabled
+- Generates and removes chat channels linked to voice channels

 ### Planned

-- Command controlled creation and destruction of platoon categories
-- Command controlled population of categories with voice channels
 - Automatically assign a sleeper role to absentee discord members
 - PS2 alert channel
 - PS2 base capture